 Mr. Lockamy was born and raised in Sampson County.
 He attended the N.C.
 School of Science and Mathematics and the University of North Carolina at Chapel Hill, and after two years working in informal science education and as a teaching assistant, he attended the University of Nebraska College of Law.
 While in law school, Mr. Lockamy served as executive editor for the Nebraska Law Review, wrote articles on education law for the Nebraska Association of School Boards, and worked for the N.C.
 Department of Environment and Natural Resources Office of General Counsel.

 After law school, Mr. Lockamy left Nebraska and returned to Sampson County to practice law.
-His current practice focuses on real estate transactions and litigation, estate planning and administration, corporate law, and special proceedings.
-He is actively involved in the community and presently serves as a board member on Clinton-Sampson Chamber of Commerce, the Sampson Community College Foundation, and the Morehead Planetarium and Science Center Alumni Advisory Council.
-He is also a member of the local Kiwanis chapter.
+His current practice focuses on real estate transactions and litigation, estate planning and administration, church law, and various special proceedings.
+He is also the contract attorney for Clinton City Schools.
+He is actively involved in the community and presently serves as a board member on the Sampson Community College Foundation and the Morehead Planetarium and Science Center Alumni Advisory Council.
+He is also an elder at Graves Memorial Presbyterian Church and a member of the local Kiwanis chapter.